tophefo/IpCamera/README.md

 **MJPEG Streaming**

 Cameras that have MJPEG abilities via HTTP (cameras with an API) can stream to openHAB with the MJPEG format with next to no CPU load and Ffmpeg does not need to be installed.
-The binding is now able to create mjpeg from a rtsp source and this will require Ffmpeg to be installed and will use the Openhab CPU to create the stream.
+The binding is now able to create mjpeg from a rtsp source and this will require Ffmpeg to be installed and will use the Openhab servers CPU to create the stream.
+To do this you can set ``STREAM_URL_OVERRIDE="ffmpeg"`` to use your CPU to generate the mjpeg stream, or you can use the snapshots.mjpeg to create a stream without using the CPU.
 Ffmpeg may require you to lower the resolution and/or the FPS to lower the CPU load down enough to run, you may need to experiment.
 The main cameras that can do mjpeg with very low CPU load are Amcrest, Dahua, Hikvision, Foscam HD and Instar HD.
 For cameras that do not auto detect the url for mjpeg streams, you will need to enter a working url for ``STREAM_URL_OVERRIDE`` otherwise ffmpeg will be the default and create the stream when asked.